Dramatic golden canyons. Towering sand dunes. Pastel-colored hills. Surreal never-ending salt fields.

 - $15 for bikers or people on foot

-As an alternative, for $80 you can also purchase an annual park pass that will grant you unlimited access into any US National Park for a year.
+As an alternative, for $80 you can also purchase an annual park pass that will grant you unlimited access to any US National Park for a year.
 This is the option that I chose to go with since I plan to go on other trips this summer.

 Most National Parks in California typically have a ranger booth at the beginning of the park where you drive through and pay for the entrance fee.
 However, at Death Valley, you have to pull aside at one of the designated ranger stations, get out of the car, and walk up to the pay window to purchase the park pass.

-It was a little bit confusing at first but you can pay for the entrance fee at the:
+It was a little bit confusing at first but you can pay the entrance fee at the: